12 Jan Global Cuba Fest 2022

 MARCH 5th – Opening Night at North Beach Bandshell, Miami Beach

 The Opening Night of the 15th edition of Global Cuba Fest starts with the genius of Alfredo Rodríguez on piano, with world-renown superstars, Richard Bona, Tony Succar, and Pedrito Martínez, in concert, on Saturday, March 5th at 8:00 p.m. at North Beach Bandshell, Miami Beach.
 (7275 Collins Ave, Miami Beach, FL 33141).

-Special guest artists Munir Hossn (Bass and Guitar), Michael Olivera (Drums), from the Alfredo Rodriguez Trio join the lineup for what promises to be an electric night of Cuban Music!
+The lineup also includes guest artists Munir Hossn (Bass and Guitar), Michael Olivera (Drums), Gilmar Gomes (Percussionist), Jorge Glem (Cuatro Player).
+Join us for what promises to be an electric night of Cuban Music!

 Cuban pianist and composer Alfredo Rodríguez is a globally recognized Grammy-nominee with multiple critically acclaimed releases since being discovered and produced by the great Quincy Jones.
 Rodríguez is leading the way for a new wave of prodigious Cuban musicians, bringing Cuba’s rich musical history to a wider audience.